mkierzenka/SWDevProj/report/doc.md

 * get(Key): get the value for the specified key from the distributed array.
 Check the cache first and if the cache does not contain the data, then make a call too the KV store
+* get(size_t): get key at specified index in array, then return data for that key
+* getKeyAtIndex(size_t): return key at the given index in the array

-*Note that the cache methods defined here will delegate to the Cache object, which work on the Cache's map object*
+*NOTE that the cache methods defined here will delegate to the Cache object, which work on the Cache's map object*